mohitmishra45/MediPredict/IEEE_PAPER_DRAFT.md

 [City, Country]
 mohitmishra9707@gmail.com

 **Abstract— In the contemporary healthcare domain, the early and accurate diagnosis of life-threatening diseases constitutes a pivotal factor in improving patient survival rates and minimizing treatment costs.
-This paper presents "MedPredict AI," a comprehensive and integrated machine learning platform designed to predict the risk of multiple critical conditions, specifically Heart Disease, Diabetes, Stroke, Kidney Disease, and Liver Disease.
-The study entails the rigorous collection of validated clinical datasets from reputable repositories, followed by an extensive pre-processing phase including data cleaning, normalization, and feature selection.
-Various Supervised Machine Learning algorithms, such as Logistic Regression, Gaussian Naive Bayes, K-Nearest Neighbors (KNN), and Decision Trees, were employed, optimized, and evaluated based on robust performance metrics including Accuracy, Precision, Recall, and F1-Score.
-The experimental results demonstrate the system's superior effectiveness, with Kidney Disease detection achieving 97.50% accuracy using KNN and Stroke prediction utilizing Logistic Regression with 93.93% accuracy.
-The system is deployed via a scalable architecture comprising a Python Flask backend for model inference and a React.js frontend for an intuitive user experience.
-This tool aims to serve as a reliable decision support system for medical professionals and individuals, fostering proactive health management.**
+This paper presents "MedPredict AI," a comprehensive and integrated platform designed to predict the risk of multiple critical conditions—specifically Heart Disease, Diabetes, Stroke, Kidney Disease, and Liver Disease—and provide interactive health assistance.
+The study entails the rigorous collection of validated clinical datasets, followed by extensive pre-processing.
+Various Supervised Machine Learning algorithms, such as Logistic Regression, Gaussian Naive Bayes, KNN, and Decision Trees, were employed and optimized.
+Additionally, a Generative AI module powered by Google's Gemini Flash model was integrated to offer natural language explanations and medical image analysis.
+The experimental results demonstrate superior effectiveness, with Kidney Disease detection achieving 97.50% accuracy (KNN) and Stroke prediction 93.93% (Logistic Regression).
+The system is deployed via a scalable Flask backend and React.js frontend, serving as a reliable, multi-modal decision support system for proactive health management.**

 **Keywords— Machine Learning, Healthcare, Disease Prediction, Logistic Regression, Naive Bayes, KNN, Decision Tree, Flask, React.js, Web Development.**